-- (1) The number of shares includes (i) 50,000 shares held by a foundation of which Mr. Ducommun is an officer, (ii) 103,438 shares as to which Mr. Ducommun has been granted a proxy to exercise voting power by his sister, Electra D. de Peyster, (iii) a total of 3,650 shares owned by Mr. Ducommun's wife, daughter and step-daughters and 3,000 shares owned by his nephews, as to which he disclaims any beneficial interest, and (iv) 15,000 shares issuable upon exercise of stock options.
-Mr. Ducommun has sole voting and sole investment power as to 416,000 shares, shared voting power as to 103,438 shares and shared investment power as to 56,650 shares. - (2) The information is based on a Schedule 13G filed with the SEC dated February 6, 2008. - (3) The information is based on a Schedule 13G filed with the SEC dated January 28, 2008.
+- (1) The number of shares includes (i) 50,000 shares held by a foundation of which Mr. Ducommun is an officer, as to which he disclaims any beneficial interest, (ii)103,438 shares as to which Mr. Ducommun has been granted a proxy to exercise voting power by his sister, Electra D. de Peyster, (iii) a total of 5,050 shares owned by Mr. Ducommun's wife, daughter and step-daughters and 3,000 shares owned by his nephews, as to which he disclaims any beneficial interest, (iv) 3,500 shares held in an IRA for the benefit of himself, and (v) 15,000 shares issuable upon exercise of stock options.